 Las Vegas, NV 89030

-If you are a first-time registration applicant, the NSOS has further details and instructions on how to apply on their “Application Process” webpage.
+If you are a first-time registration applicant, there are further details and instructions on how to apply on the “Application Process” webpage.

 Your bond is technically still active during the cancellation period.
 Those on monthly payment plans will be charged for that month and payments will then automatically stop.
 If you paid for the bond in full and are cancelling early, Jet will analyze the bond’s remaining time for any unused premium and return it to you once cancellation is final.